 Problem 4: Tamil content not displayed on Mozilla Firefox Browser

 Solution: Make sure you have Tamil Unicode font like Latha, Vijaya, Akhashar etc. on your computer system.
-Click on right corner in Mozilla Firefoz browser, you will a tool list will open select cutomize as given in below image.
+Click on right corner in Mozilla Firefox browser, you will a tool list will open select customize as given in below image.

 1. Click on Customize Option, it will open a new tab, you will Text Encoding Option.
 Right click on Text Encoding Option